Meet Jeanette Yoffe, M.A., M.F.T.

 She is also the Clinical Director of Yoffe Therapy Inc. A mental health center in Los Angeles providing services to families, children, teens, and adults connected by foster care and adoption.
 Learn more here.

-In 2019 she published a one-woman show she performed in 2000 titled "What's Your Name, Who's Your Daddy?"
-It is available on Amazon and is recorded on Audible.
-This is a great resource for families, support groups, and agencies to listen and understand the child's point of view about growing up in foster care and adoption.
+In 2019 she published a one-woman show she performed back in 2000 titled "What's Your Name, Who's Your Daddy?" now available on Amazon and is recorded on Audible.
+This is a great resource for families, support groups, and agencies, to listen and understand the child's point of view about growing up in foster care and adoption.

-During her five years as a professional social worker and therapist, Jeanette developed a series of groundbreaking interventions for working with foster and adopted children and currently presents creative workshops for parents as well as therapists and social workers in Los Angeles, at the 2005 Child Welfare League Conference and 2012 DCFS Conference.
-She has published a book, GROUNDBREAKING INTERVENTIONS: WORKING WITH TRAUMATIZED CHILDREN AND FAMILIES IN FOSTER CARE AND ADOPTION.
-This book contains structured treatment activities, the goals of treatment, materials needed, and the “how to approach” for each methodology.
+During her five years as a professional social worker and therapist at Southern California Foster Care and Adoption Agency, Jeanette developed a series of groundbreaking interventions for working with foster and adopted children and presented creative workshops for parents as well as therapists and social workers in Los Angeles.
+Her first training was at the 2005 Child Welfare League Conference and 2012 DCFS Conference.
+She was encouraged and inspired to publish her first mental health book of interventions titled, GROUNDBREAKING INTERVENTIONS: WORKING WITH TRAUMATIZED CHILDREN AND FAMILIES IN FOSTER CARE AND ADOPTION.
+This book contains structured treatment activities, the goals of treatment, materials needed, and a “how to approach” for each methodology.
 A must-have intervention book for all professionals and parents working with children in foster care and adoption!

 In 2006 she was awarded the Los Angeles Foster Care Hero Award for her dedication to children and families in foster care.